iamkaf/mochila/README.md

 # Mochila

-A backpack mod for Fabric and NeoForge.
+A colorful upgradable backpack mod for Fabric and NeoForge available on CurseForge and Modrinth.